sylefeb/Silice/projects/hdmi_test/README.md

-# HDMI test
+# Simple HDMI test framework with Silice

-This project is a simple test of the [Silice HDMI implementation](../common/hdmi.ice)
+This project is a simple test of the [Silice HDMI implementation](../common/hdmi.ice).
+This page details the example and then provides some details on the HDMI controller implementation itself.

-It outputs a 640x480 HDMI signal, with a pixel clock of 25 MHz and hence a signal clock of 250 MHz (10 bits RGB serial).
-This example assumes the base clock is 25 MHz, which is the case for instance on the ULX3S.
+The example outputs a visual pattern through a 640x480 HDMI signal, with a pixel clock of 25 MHz.
+The design assumes the base clock is 25 MHz, which is the case for instance on the ULX3S.

 **Note:** This project was primarily designed for the ULX3S board ; it is possible to adapt it for other boards but will require to replace
-ECP5/Lattice specific primitives in [differential_pair.v](../common/differential_pair.v) and update the PLL / clock.
+ECP5/Lattice specific primitives in [differential_pair.v](../common/differential_pair.v) and update the PLL / clock in [hdmi_clock.v](../common/hdmi_clock.v).

 <p align="center">
   <img width="600" src="hdmi_test.jpg">